Proof of concept (POC): Definition, steps & examples

 Read: 13 marketing trend strategies

-These steps enable marketing and sales teams to fine-tune their strategies, ensuring more effective marketing efforts and improved engagement with potential customers when the campaign is launched on a larger scale.
+These steps enable marketing and sales teams to fine-tune their strategies, ensuring more effective marketing efforts and improved engagement with potential customers when the campaign is launched at scale.

 Proof of concept vs. prototype vs. MVP